The Story So Far…

 Oxford and Beyond

 Electrification to Oxford, which should have been completed with electric trains running by 2017, has not been rescheduled.
-Currently the wires only go to Didcot and electric commuter trains to Paddington will start in January 2018.
+Currently the wires only go to Didcot which, since January 2018, is also the terminus of electric commuter trains from Paddington.
 The Great Western electrification project is massively over budget and delayed.

 The completion of EWR Phase 2 is likely by 2024, so within CP6 but the political pressure to do things quicker remains.